TechnologyAdvice/technologyadvice.github.io/_posts/2016-03-12-make-your-data-obey.markdown

 })
 {% endhighlight %}

-Now not only does our validation method create a UUID, it also encrypts the password for us.
-We've changed the model to accomplish this, but we validate exactly the same, Obey handles this all automatically based on the modelling we defined.
+Now not only does our validation method create a UUID, now it also encrypts the password for us.

 But what about that `email` property?
 Probably want to make sure it's unique...